-SCARA robots are the undisputed champions of the assembly line, prized for their incredible speed and horizontal reach.
-However, a SCARA robot is only as efficient as its “eyes.”
-In applications involving SCARA robot lighting, the most common challenge isn’t just seeing the part—it’s distinguishing its exact orientation among a sea of reflections.
-When dealing with metal components, top-down lighting often creates “hotspots” that blind the vision sensor, leading to misaligned picks and costly downtime.
+SCARA robots are the undisputed champions of the assembly line, prized for their remarkable speed and horizontal reach.
+Yet a SCARA robot is only as good as its eyes.
+In applications that hinge on SCARA robot lighting, the most common challenge is not simply seeing the part—it is telling its exact orientation apart from a sea of reflections.
+With metal components, top-down lighting often throws hotspots that blind the vision sensor, leading to misaligned picks and costly downtime.

-To unlock the full potential of high-speed assembly, many integrators are turning to silhouette detection via backlighting.
-By placing a RODER DL8 series illuminator beneath a translucent conveyor or glass work surface, the system stops looking at the surface of the part and starts looking at its geometry.
-This approach transforms a complex, reflective metal object into a sharp, binary black-and-white image.
-Whether the component is oily, polished, or uniquely shaped, the DL8 provides the uniform, high-intensity backdrop required for the vision system to calculate coordinates in milliseconds.
-This simplification is the key to achieving the cycle times that modern industrial automation demands.
+To unlock the full potential of high-speed assembly, many integrators turn to silhouette detection through backlighting.
+Set a RODER DL8 series illuminator beneath a translucent conveyor or glass work surface and the system stops looking at the surface of the part and starts looking at its geometry.
+The approach turns a complex, reflective metal object into a sharp, binary black-and-white image.
+Whether the component is oily, polished, or oddly shaped, the DL8 supplies the uniform, high-intensity backdrop the vision system needs to compute coordinates in milliseconds.
+This simplification is the key to hitting the cycle times modern industrial automation demands.

 Do you want help choosing the right product?

 In a typical pick-and-place cycle, the robot needs two things: the (X, Y) coordinates and the rotational angle (R-axis) of the part.
-If you use traditional front-lighting, shadows and surface textures can “confuse” the edge-finding algorithms.
-Silhouette detection for metal components eliminates these variables entirely.
+Rely on traditional front-lighting and shadows and surface textures can throw off the edge-finding algorithms.
+Silhouette detection for metal components takes those variables out of the equation entirely.

-By using the DL8 as a backlight, you create a high-contrast environment where the part appears as a solid black shape against a luminous background.
-This makes it incredibly easy for the vision software to find the center of gravity and the orientation of the part.
-For SCARA robots, which operate with extreme rapid-fire movements, this “clean” data translates directly into higher success rates for every pick.
+Using the DL8 as a backlight builds a high-contrast scene where the part reads as a solid black shape against a luminous background.
+That makes it remarkably easy for the vision software to find the centre of gravity and the orientation of the part.
+For SCARA robots, working in extreme rapid-fire moves, this clean data feeds straight into higher success rates on every pick.

-One common issue with low-quality backlights is “edge bleed,” where the light wraps around the corners of the part, making the object appear smaller or blurred to the camera.
-This is a nightmare for precision assembly.
+A common issue with low-quality backlights is edge bleed, where the light wraps around the corners of the part and makes the object look smaller or blurred to the camera.
+For precision assembly, that is a nightmare.

-The RODER DL8 series is engineered with a high-density LED matrix and specialized diffusion layers that ensure light rays are as collimated (parallel) as possible.
-This creates a “hard” edge on the silhouette.
-When your vision system looks at a complex metal stamping or a machined gear, it sees every tooth and every notch with perfect clarity.
-This level of detail is essential when the robot must insert a part into a tight-tolerance housing.
+The RODER DL8 series is engineered with a high-density LED matrix and purpose-built diffusion layers that keep the light rays as collimated (parallel) as possible.
+The result is a hard edge on the silhouette.
+When the vision system looks at a complex metal stamping or a machined gear, it sees every tooth and every notch with perfect clarity.
+That level of detail is essential when the robot has to insert a part into a tight-tolerance housing.

 Handling Reflective and Oily Surfaces

-In many automotive and electronic assembly lines, parts are coated in protective oils or have highly polished surfaces.
-Front-lighting these parts creates a “mirror effect” that can completely obscure the part’s actual boundaries.
+On many automotive and electronic assembly lines, parts come coated in protective oils or wear highly polished surfaces.
+Front-lighting these parts creates a mirror effect that can completely hide the part’s real boundaries.

-By shifting to a silhouette detection strategy with the DL8, the surface condition of the part becomes irrelevant.
-Whether the part is matte black, shiny chrome, or covered in transparent oil, the silhouette remains identical.
-This allows manufacturers to run different part batches on the same line without ever needing to recalibrate the lighting or the vision software.
+Shift to a silhouette detection strategy with the DL8 and the surface condition of the part stops mattering.
+Whether it is matte black, shiny chrome, or filmed in transparent oil, the silhouette stays identical.
+That lets manufacturers run different part batches on the same line without ever recalibrating the lighting or the vision software.

 Compact Integration for Agile Workcells

-SCARA robots are often used in compact workcells where space is at a premium.
-The slim profile of the DL8 series allows it to be tucked under tracks or integrated into the robot’s base plate without requiring bulky external mounting hardware.
+SCARA robots often work in compact workcells where space is at a premium.
+The slim profile of the DL8 series lets it tuck under tracks or sit inside the robot’s base plate without bulky external mounting hardware.

-Furthermore, the DL8’s industrial-grade housing is designed to withstand the rapid vibrations and electromagnetic interference often found in robotic cells.
-This “set it and forget it” reliability is why RODER technology is the preferred choice for OEMs building the next generation of agile, vision-guided assembly systems.
-By standardizing on the DL8, you ensure that your SCARA robot lighting is as fast and flexible as the robot itself.
+On top of that, the DL8’s industrial-grade housing is designed to ride out the rapid vibration and electromagnetic interference common in robotic cells.
+This set-it-and-forget-it reliability is why RODER technology is the preferred choice for OEMs building the next generation of agile, vision-guided assembly systems.
+Standardise on the DL8 and your SCARA robot lighting stays as fast and flexible as the robot itself.

 Products and Technologies